antzkr/Video-rescale-repair-script/README.md

 mp4, avi, mkv, webm, 3gp, flv, wmv, mts, and mov.

-Although this bash scripts was designed to run on linux debian clones (eg. ubuntu, mint, debian etc) it can be run on arch or other linux derivatives through a simple conversion process.
-However, this is out of the scope of this script.
-Additional research is recommended.
+This scripts was designed to run on linux debian clones (eg. ubuntu, mint, debian etc).
+Other linux derivatives, such as arch, are unsupported.

 # INSTALLATION